 - 7.1.
-A laser strike or light hazard of an aircraft constitutes an aircraft incident so a pilot who experiences a laser strike either of these is required to submit details of the incident to CAA the Authority either: - i. if a serious incident (e.g. causing flight crew incapacitation), in accordance with rule 12.55, Notification of incident, or - ii. in accordance with rule 12.57, Details of incident.
+A laser strike or light hazard constitutes an aircraft incident so a pilot who experiences either of these is required to submit details of the incident to CAA either: - i. if a serious incident (e.g. causing flight crew incapacitation), in accordance with rule 12.55, Notification of incident, or - ii. in accordance with rule 12.57, Details of incident.

-The information provided will help CAA and other agencies identify the key risk areas and determine appropriate mitigation and solutions in concert with other agencies.
+The information provided will help CAA and other agencies identify the key risk areas and determine appropriate mitigation and solutions in coordination with other agencies.

-Note: Pilots should report events through the Report an aviation safety concern | aviation.govt.nz process or Laser beam report CAA800.pdf.
-If using the laser form to report other hazards, they should state the hazard was (for example) a high-powered torch rather than a laser.
+Note: Pilots should report events through the Report an aviation safety concern aviation.govt.nz process.